 If matter and antimatter were perfectly symmetrical, the cooling of the universe would have resulted in particle/antiparticle annihilation that would have left the universe filled only with photons.
 But for every billion mutual annihilations a particle of matter remained — comprising the existing matter of the universe.
 The predominance of matter over antimatter is a consequence of charge-parity violation (CP violation).
 About 99% of the photons in the universe (the cosmic microwave background) are the result of Big Bang annihilations.
 Photons from stars are a trivial contribution, by comparison.

 The most prosaic goal of the Large Hadron Collider (LHC, the enormous particle accelerator that first began operation in September 2008 at CERN, Europe's particle physics laboratory near Geneva, Switzerland) was to find the Higgs boson.
 The Higgs boson adheres to the W & Z bosons to give them mass, but does not adhere to photons (leaving photons massless).
 The more particles interact with the Higgs field, the more massive they become.
 The bosons that mediate electromagnetism (photons) and the strong force (gluons) are massless, but the bosons that mediate the weak force (Z and W bosons) have a mass about a hundred times greater than the mass of a proton.
-The Higgs field, not the Higgs boson, gives mass to particles — with heavier particles interacting with the field more than lighter particles.
+The Higgs field, not the Higgs boson, gives energy to particles.
+Because of Einstein's E = mc2, giving energy is equivalent to giving mass.
+Heavier particles interact with the Higgs field more than lighter particles, the heavy top quark more than any other particle.
 A Higgs field would fill the vacuum of space with Higgs bosons, just as the electromagetic field fills the vacuum of space with photons.

 The LHC could validate or invalidate models of supersymmetry which double the number of particles in the standard model by pairing every boson with a fermion superparticle — and pairing every fermion with a boson superparticle (somewhat analogous to antimatter).
-But most particle physicists are hoping to make discoveries with the LHC that gets beyond the Standard Model, including an understanding of nonbaryonic dark matter.
+But most particle physicists are hoping to make discoveries with the LHC that gets beyond the Standard Model, including an understanding of dark matter.
+Although dark matter would be nonbaryonic — and too weak to interact with protons, electrons, or photons ("dark") — an LHC collison that demostrated particles going in one direction, but nothing going the opposite direction would be an indication of dark matter.
+Evidence for dark matter assumes that general relativity is valid on a galactic scale.
 The general theory of relativity (the best model for gravity) would be included in a Unified Field Theory that would account for all force fields.

 String theory was first formulated in the 1970s to describe strings of energy binding a quark and antiquark to form a meson.
 A number of superstring theories have been proposed to unify relativistic quantum field theory with general relativity theory.
 At Planck-length (10−35 meter) dimensions Einstein's equations of general relativity result in such intense fluctuations of energy that "spacetime goes haywire".
 Instead of boson & fermion particles, the universe is proposed to be made of Planck-length boson & fermion strings — two-dimensional entities vibrating in ten-dimensional space-time.
 Strings might be closed loops or open — and they must be stretched under tension to vibrate (excite).
 Unlike particle interactions which occur at a single point in space-time, strings collide over a small but finite distance.
 Strings vibrate in ten dimensions, six of which are tightly coiled in on an unmeasurably small scale and four of which are in conventional space-time.
 A variant known as membrane theory (M-theory, "branes" — multi-dimensional membranes) puts gravity in an eleventh dimension and points to an infinite number of solutions — implying (for some) an infinite number of universes.